madhumc85/angular_play_scala/README.md

 ## Overview

 angular_play_scala is a simple demo app using AngularJS and the Play framework with Scala and MongoDB.
-Using Vagrant and Chef Solo you can set up a mini CI/CD environment in a VM that uses Jenkins to pull and run code from this repository.
+You can run and develop the app locally, and with the provided Vagrant and Chef cookbooks you can set up a mini CI/CD environment in a VM that uses Jenkins to pull the code from this repository, test and run the app in a VM.

 A picture is worth a thousand words.